sky-uk/ruby-bootcamp/tutors.md

 ### Exceptions

-The aim of this short workshop is to introduce candidates to exceptions, how to rescue from them, and how to use `ensure`.
+The aim of this workshop is to introduce candidates to exceptions, how to rescue from them, and how to use `ensure`.

 Key areas to touch on: